-This switch disables building the kill command that was installed in the util-linux package.
+This switch disables building the kill command that will be installed by the Util-linux package.

 The test suite needs some custom modifications for LFS.
 Remove the test that fails when scripting does not use a tty device.
 To run the test suite, run the following commands: